v

 10 M or less, save with Lempel–Ziv–Welch (LZW) compression

-◎ Digital art files should be cropped to remove non-printing borders (such as unnecessary white or black space around an image, no more than 10% of total area) and should not include embedded “legend” text, figure titles, or figure numbers.
+◎ Digital art files should be cropped to remove non-printing borders (such as unnecessary white or black space around an image, no more than 10% of the total area) and should not include embedded “legend” text, figure titles, or figure numbers.

 ◎ Figures that do not meet the above requirements may be returned when necessary.